JunctionAt/JunctionPVP/Design.md

     Each player has a metadata value, JunctionPVP.team, stored at login.

     Metadata changed when the player changes teams.
+(NEEDS TO BE REMOVED)

+    Plugin contains a 'teams' map of <PlayerName, Team>

 PVP: